 MONSTERLAND FORUMS was created on January 29, 2006 for the purpose of giving fans of giant monster films and other sci-fi/horror movies a friendly online meeting place to discuss all of their favorite films and other things of interest like video gaming and sports.

-Spring is nearly here!
-I would like to wish our online community a safe spring and summer!
+Summer is here!
+I would like to wish our online community a safe summer!

 Our online community isn't the largest on the web but I think it's the best group with which to discuss all the movies we love to watch and also talk about other shared interests!
 For those of you checking out this message board for the first time give our forums a look: I think you'll like what you see!